saucelabs/elemental-next/frontend/docs/updated-tips/47-waiting/ruby.md

 ---
-title: '47: Implicit vs Explicit Waits'
+title: "47: Implicit vs Explicit Waits"
 id: 47-waiting-ruby
-contentUrl: "docs/updated-tips/waiting/47-waiting-ruby"
+contentUrl: "docs/waiting/47-waiting-ruby"
 sidebar_label: Ruby
 text: "In order to make our Selenium tests resilient, we need to make them wait for certain elements to load.
 Elements that we want to interact with.
 This is especially true with JavaScript heavy pages."
 number: 47
 publish_date: 2015-10-13
 last_update:
   date: 2023-03-15
 tags:
-  - 'waiting'
+  - "waiting"
-  - 'dynamic pages'
+  - "dynamic pages"
-  - 'explicit waits'
+  - "explicit waits"
-  - 'implicit waits'
+  - "implicit waits"
 level: 2
 category:
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---